Santa Fe, New Mexico: Rail

 Along with the New Mexico Rail Runner Express, a commuter rail line serving the metropolitan areas of Albuquerque and Santa Fe, the city or its environs are served by two other railroads.
 The Santa Fe Southern Railway, now mostly a tourist rail experience but also carrying freight, operates excursion services out of Santa Fe as far as Lamy, 15 mi to the southeast.
 The Santa Fe Southern line is one of the United States' few rails with trails.
 Lamy is also served by Amtrak's daily Southwest Chief for train service to Chicago, Los Angeles, and intermediate points.
 Passengers transiting Lamy may use a special connecting coach/van service to reach Santa Fe.

 Trails

 Multi-use bicycle, pedestrian, and equestrian trails are increasingly popular in Santa Fe, for both recreation and commuting.
 These include the Dale Ball Trails, a 24.4 mi network starting within two miles (2 mi) of the Santa Fe Plaza; the long Santa Fe Rail Trail to Lamy; the Atalaya Trail up Atalaya Mountain; and the Santa Fe River Trail.
 Santa Fe is the terminus of three National Historic Trails: El Camino Real de Tierra Adentro National Historic Trail, the Old Spanish National Historic Trail, and the Santa Fe National Historic Trail.

+Notable people

-Sister cities and twin towns
+Sister cities

 Santa Fe's sister cities are: